Myrtle K. Hilo

-Myrtle Kahea Hilo (May 17, 1929 - October 3, 2009) was a native Hawaiian taxicab driver, radio personality, ukulele player and singer.
+Myrtle Keahiʻaihonua Kalanikahea Hilo (May 17, 1929 - October 3, 2009) was a native Hawaiian taxicab driver, radio personality, ʻukulele player and singer.
 Her signature album The Singing Cab Driver was released in 1967 on Makaha Records.
 She was born in Hauʻula, Hawaii on the island of O'ahu.
 In 1998 she received the Lifetime Achievement Award from the Hawai'i Academy of Recording Arts.

 Background and early career

-Myrtle Kahea Hilo was born of Hawaiian ancestry in Hauʻula on the island of O'ahu, in the Territory of Hawaii.
-In 1948, she married heavy equipment operator George Hilo.
-They became the parents of one son and four daughters.
+Myrtle Keahiʻaihonua Kahea Hilo was born in Hauʻula on the island of O'ahu, in the Territory of Hawaii.
+She attended McKinley High school, graduating in 1948.
+She married George Hilo, a heavy equipment operator for the Board of Water Supply.
+Together they had six children.
 Hilo worked as a cashier, and a taxicab driver before achieving success in the entertainment business.

 According to the online Territorial Airwaves, Hilo briefly sang with the Royal Hawaiian Girls Glee Club.
-She came under the mentorship of Hawaiian cultural preservationist George Naʻope in the early 1950s when he performed at the Niumalu Hotel (where the Hilton Hawaiian Village now stands).
+She came under the mentorship of Kumu Hula George Naʻope in the early 1950s when he performed at the Niumalu Hotel (where the Hilton Hawaiian Village now stands).
 Together with Naʻope, she recorded with John Kameaaloha Almeida on their Tropical Records label, and on the 49th State Hawaii label.